Stephen Stewart Memorial Middle and High School Invitational

 About me

-Debated in policy for four years at Damien High School in La Verne, CA. I had 5 career bids and I participated in the 2020 eTOC.
-I placed pretty well at some national tournaments and received some speaker awards along the way.
+Debated in policy for four years at Damien High School in La Verne, CA. I placed pretty well at some national tournaments and received some speaker awards along the way.
 I have worked as a judge and staff member at the Cal National Debate Institute.
-I was a consultant/judge for College Prep, and this is my first year as an assistant coach for College Prep.
+I was a consultant/judge for College Prep, and this is my second year as an assistant coach for College Prep.

 Top Level